-Section 17.
-Request for Reasonable Accommodation - Interactive Process
+Section 18 Request for Reasonable Accommodation - Interactive Process

-MCWD is committed to assuring equal employment opportunity and equal access to services, programs and activities for persons with disabilities.
-It is the policy of MCWD to provide reasonable accommodation to a qualified person with a disability and to enable such person to perform the essential functions of the position for which he/she is applying or in which he/she is employed.
-The Americans with Disabilities Act (ADA) of 1990, and The Americans with Disabilities Amendments Act (ADAAA) effective January 1, 2009, requires employers to provide reasonable accommodation for the known disability of a qualified applicant or employee unless it would impose undue hardship on an employer's business, or unless the applicant or employee would cause a direct threat to other workers.
-In California, the Fair Employment and Housing Act (FEHA) coincides with the ADAAA, however, it extends some of the requirements of the ADAAA.
+MCWD is committed to assuring equal employment opportunity and equal access to services, programs and activities for persons with disabilities or religious creeds.
+It is the policy of MCWD to provide reasonable accommodation to a qualified person and to enable such person to perform the essential functions of the position for which he/she is applying or in which he/she is employed.
+The Americans with Disabilities Amendments Act (ADAAA), Title VII of the Civil Rights Act of 1964 and the Caliifornia Department of Fair Employment and Housing Act (DFEH) requires employers to provide reasonable accommodation for the known disability or religious creed of a qualified applicant or employee unless it would impose undue hardship on an employer's business, or unless the applicant or employee would cause a direct threat to other workers.
+The DFEH coincides with the ADAAA, however, it extends some of the requirements of the ADAAA.